 - Maintain a mainpage.h file in the package's src directory.
-This file contains a general description of the package and is used as the index page for Doxygen output. - All class declarations must be preceded by a Doxygen style comment block describing the class. - Doxygen style comments immediately precede class, method, and member declarations. - Doxygen style comments normally reside within the header file before declarations.
+This file contains a general description of the package and is used as the index page for Doxygen output. - Each mainpage.h file will contain a section called "jobOptions".
+This section will list all input parameters defined in the package. - All class declarations must be preceded by a Doxygen style comment block describing the class. - Doxygen style comments immediately precede class, method, and member declarations. - Doxygen style comments normally reside within the header file before declarations.
 When there is no header file, Doxygen comments reside with the declarations within the implementation file. - Implementation files contain standard C++ comments, where the form '//' is preferred over '/\ .. \/'.
-Each important member function should contain a standard comment block of the form: - // Purpose and Method: [include the physics if appropriate] - // Inputs - // Outputs - // Dependencies:
+Each important member function should contain a standard comment block of the form: